vision2learn/v2l-pattern-library/Scripts and demonstrations/U3S3_Python_Pure_and_impure_functions.txt

 	print('Impure output =', output)
 	return

-# Define a global variable then set it value
+# Define a global variable then set its value
 global glob_x
 glob_x = 3

 # Call the impure function
 impure_function(8, 2)

-# Change the value of the global variable again
+# Change the value of the global variable
 glob_x = 6

 # Then call the impure function again with exactly the same inputs